 Whether you’re suffering from seasonal allergies or year-round allergies, there are many medicines that help with the runny nose, sneezing, and congestion.
 Decongestants reduce the swelling inside your nose by restricting blood flow, which also means that less blood goes to the mucous producing parts of your sinuses.
 Don’t use a decongestant for too many days in a row, since they can make nasal swelling and symptoms worse in the long term.

 But for a quick fix, a decongestant works.
 Antihistamines are a common way to treat allergies, since they alleviate most or all the associated symptoms.
 You can buy both decongestants and antihistamines as oral medication or as nasal spray.
 If you need fast relief, opt for a nasal spray since it delivers the medicine faster and directly to the affected area — nasonex works well.
+You can buy antihistamines at pharmacies like Pharm-Aid Pharmacy.

 Avoid Exposure to Common Allergens